natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 where :math:`TC_d` is the total annual operating costs for dam :math:`d`, :math:`p_e` is the market value of electricity (per unit of energy consumed) provided by hydropower plant at dam :math:`d`, :math:`T_d` indicates the number of years present landscape conditions are expected to persist or the expected remaining lifetime of the station at dam :math:`d` (set :math:`T` to the smallest value if the two time values differ), and :math:`r` is the market discount rate.
 The form of the equation above assumes that :math:`TC_d`, :math:`p_e`, and :math:`\varepsilon_d`, are constant over time.

-Energy production over the lifetime of dam :math:`d` is attributed to each sub-watershed as follows:
+Energy production over the lifetime of dam :math:`d` is attributed to each subwatershed as follows:

 .. math:: \varepsilon_x = (T_d\varepsilon_d)\times(c_x / c_{tot})

 where the first term in parentheses represents the electricity production over the lifetime of dam :math:`d`.
-The second term represents the proportion of water volume used for hydropower production that comes from sub-watershed :math:`x` relative to the total water volume for the whole watershed.
-The value of each sub-watershed for hydropower production over the lifetime of dam :math:`d` is calculated similarly:
+The second term represents the proportion of water volume used for hydropower production that comes from subwatershed :math:`x` relative to the total water volume for the whole watershed.
+The value of each subwatershed for hydropower production over the lifetime of dam :math:`d` is calculated similarly:

 .. math:: NPVH_x=NPVH_d\times (c_x/c_{tot})